 As part of a tiny team, I do a lot under the title of designer.
 Aral and I work together on the holistic design of Ind.ie.
 I work on everything from graphic design to web development while learning how to run a sustainable social enterprise.

 Honest, sustainable, and independent design is important to me.
-I believe the web should be owned and controlled by the citizens that use it, and we who create technology should do so ethically and responsibly.
-Someone at Google once called me a socialist (and considered it an insult…)
+I believe the web should be owned and controlled by the people who use it, and we who create technology should do so ethically and responsibly.

 I also speak and write regularly about the importance of accessibility and diversity in the tech and design industries.
 I first became interested in the web because I loved how it made information and shared experiences available to (almost) everybody.
 I want to work for a web that is equally accessible to all people.
 And to do that, our industry must be as diverse as the people who use what we create.